tringi/defprep/README.md

 ## Syntax

-The template files are regular DEF files, where following lines are replaced:
+The template files are regular DEF files, where following lines (if present) are replaced:

 * `LIBRARY #` is replaced with `LIBRARY "text"` where *text* is `internalname` from *info* file described above
 * `VERSION #.#` is replaced with `VERSION 123.456` where 123 and 456 are `major` and `minor` numbers from *info* file described above